Philanthropy and activism of Madonna: Benefit concerts and events

 Madonna joined various benefit concerts, including Live Aid (1985), Live 8 (2005) and Live Earth (2007).
-She headlined the London concert of the lattermost event, and wrote "Hey You" for their campaign.
+She headlined the London concert of the lattermost event, and wrote "Hey You" in support of their campaign.
 Initially released as a free downloadable track, within these terms the song was available on MSN.com, and for each of the first one million free downloads, $0.25 cents were announced to be donated to the Alliance for Climate Protection.

 Madonna participated in the 1998 concert for the Rainforest Foundation Fund to support indigenous people and rainforests.
 According to the Guinness World Records, it was the largest environmental fundraising event held.
 Madonna's song "Freedom" had previously appeared on their charity album Carnival!
 The Rainforest Foundation in 1997.

-Madonna participated in the Tsunami Aid, to raise money for the victims of the 2004 Indian Ocean earthquake and tsunami by performing a cover of "Imagine".
-She invited her audience through her official website to donate the red cross.
+Madonna participated in Tsunami Aid, to raise money for the victims of the 2004 Indian Ocean earthquake and tsunami by performing a cover of "Imagine".
+She invited her audience through her official website to donate to the Red Cross.
 The next year, Madonna joined the BBC telethon, Children in Need 2005.
-In 2010, Madonna performed at the Hope for Haiti Now with the song "Like a Prayer".
+In 2010, she joined Hope for Haiti Now in which she performed "Like a Prayer".
+In 2013, she gave a speech at the Chime for Change concert to benefit education, health and justice.

-She has been also part of various charity records.
+Madonna has participated in charity records and visual media.
 In 1987, she contributed a cover of "Santa Baby" to the series' first charity album, A Very Special Christmas to benefit the Special Olympics.
+Madonna allowed her B-side song "Supernatural" to appear on the AIDS charity album Red Hot + Dance (1992), with a remix provided by Sly and Robbie, and recorded the alt-country song "Guilty By Association" with her brother-in-law Joe Henry, featured on the charity album, Sweet Relief II: Gravity of the Situation (1997).
 In 2004, Madonna introduced the Band Aid 20 video of the charity supergroup, Band Aid.
-She was part of the 2011 soundtrack Every Mother Counts from documentary No Woman, No Cry.
+In 2007, Madonna participated in "Sing" by Annie Lennox, a song released during the World AIDS Day in 2007.
+Madonna also joined the 2011 soundtrack Every Mother Counts from the documentary No Woman, No Cry.

-She participated at a 1993 The Arsenio Hall Show to benefit Magic Johnson Foundation, and in 1995 she presented a plaque to Muhammed Ali from Parkinson's Disease Foundation.
-In 1997, assisted to a fund-raising gala honoring Gianni Versace.
-In 2013, Madonna gave a speech at the Chime for Change concert to benefit education, health and justice.
+In 1993, Madonna appeared on the The Arsenio Hall Show to benefit the Magic Johnson Foundation.
+In 1995, she presented a plaque to Muhammed Ali for the Parkinson's Disease Foundation, and assisted on a fund-raising gala honoring Gianni Versace in 1997.
 In 2017, Madonna made a surprise performance at the Leonardo DiCaprio Foundation's annual charity auction, helping raise money for the cause as well.
-Over the years, she donated more than $8 million to the Kabbalah Centre in London.
-Vegetarian Times reported that with her first international tour, Who's That Girl? in 1987, she donated a portion of the receipts from each concert to charities; aside from AIDS causes, she gave money to a charity in Chicago that refurbishes playgrounds with new equipment and soft ground surfaces.